 Acceptable I-9 Documents

 There are three categories of documents that you are allowed to submit.
-Employees are required to present either one of the documents from List A or one of the documents from List B and one of the documents from List C.
+Employees are required to present either one of the below documents from List A, or one of the documents from List B plus one of the documents from List C.

 - Permanent Resident Card or Alien Registration Receipt Card (I-551)

-- Driver's license issued by a state or outlying possession
+- Driver's license or ID card issued by a state or outlying possession of the United States

-- ID card issued by a state or outlying possession
+- ID card issued by federal, state, or local government agencies or entities

 - Native American tribal document